ipaintcode/Coda-2-Themes/README.md

 If you have any themes you'd like ported, you can ticket them or even faster tweet me your request: [@iPaintCode](http://twitter.com/iPaintCode/).

+##Bugs
+There seems to be a Coda 2 theme export bug, if you come across one please report what theme is affected by it.

 ##Version 0.5
 (themes included in 0.5)
 * [ Argonaut ]